 Let’s get to the point, then.
 Ducted air conditioning doesn’t come cheap, especially reverse cycle systems that can both cool and heat your property in the hot and chilly weather months.
 It’s a serious property improvement investment, as it’s a long-term beneficial addition to your home that actually boosts the value, saleability or rentability of your home.

-To note here, however, prices also vary by air-con installation companies.
-Last but not least, ducted air conditioning installation cost can increase by the various additional features that the system offers, such as air purification, humidity control and enhanced energy efficiency by fitting the right number of temperature control sensors in a said room.
+Last but not least, ducted air conditioning installation costs can increase by the various additional features that the system offers, such as air purification, humidity control and enhanced energy efficiency by fitting the right number of temperature control sensors in a said room.

 Size of the property

-This is no brainer.
-The smaller the property, the cheaper it will cost you to fit your ducted air conditioning.
+The smaller the property, the cheaper it will be to fit your ducted air conditioning.

-The more rooms you want to heat/cool, the more ductwork will need to be installed.
-Add the number of floors your house has and you’ll be looking at paying for additional vertical duct lines (droppers), which need to be fitted correctly and concealed in cupboards or whatnot.
+The more rooms you want to heat and cool, the more ductwork needs to be installed.
+Add the number of floors your house has, and you’ll be looking at paying for the installation of additional vertical duct lines (droppers), which need to be fitted correctly and concealed in cupboards or whatnot.
 Furthermore, each room can be controlled separately, in terms of the temperature you’d like to set it at, which will also be reflected in the final cost.